Skip to main content

 Will and Taylor have been going to therapy in order to help them heal from Taylor’s affair and in turn strengthen their marriage.
 Taylor has been patient and empathetic with Will’s questions while he has worked to understand the timeline of her affair, and she has expressed genuine remorse for her actions.
 Will has done his own internal work and found it possible to forgive her and the two have been working with a therapist to discuss ways to move forward and improve their relationship–focusing on things like rebuilding trust, recognizing triggers and working together to minimize Will’s trauma responses.
 They are now able to communicate better and are starting to feel like themselves regaining the ability to once again connect emotionally.

-After all the work they’ve done in the healing process so far, they now feel ready to move onto the third phase.
+After all the work they’ve done in healing after infidelity so far, they now feel ready to move onto the third phase.

 By the time couples start to do work in this phase, they have given themselves time and space to de-escalate their initial reactions during the Atonement phase and have learned new habits for creating connection in the Attunement phase.
 The Attachment is the final step and gives the couple the skills to enjoy each other and bring back their total trust and commitment to one another.